voken1/docs/contributing/ex_plan.rst

 Exchange whitelist plan
 -----------------------

-Will be released before the 10th season of the :ref:`voken_sale` finished.
+Will be released before the 20th season of the :ref:`voken2_sale` finished.